Parent and Family Engagement Policy and Compact

 - Parent Coffees: Sept 21st, Oct 26th, Nov 30th, Jan.
 26th, Feb 23rd

 Mar 23rd, Apr 27th, May 25th

 - Book Fair: December 6th-10th

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as connect families to our Parent Liaisons, PTA.
+- Provide family members a voice in decision-making on committees, such as the school board’s Title I Parent Advisory Committee, School Improvement and Innovation Planning Team and the PTA.

 - Engage caregiver input when developing the School Improvement Plan (SIP), Title I Schoolwide Plan, the Title I Parent and Family Engagement Policy and Compact, and plans for use of Title I family engagement funding.